Carthago Nova

-Cartago Nova is an historical name for the city of Cartagena in Spain, from the Roman conquest until the Byzantine domination in the 6th century.
+Carthago Nova is a historical name for the city of Cartagena in Spain, from the Roman conquest until the Byzantine domination in the 6th century.
 Its name then changed to Carthago Spartaria.
 The city may not have been founded entirely ex novo but rather built on earlier Iberian or possibly Tartessian settlement.

 History

 Origin

 Augustus wearing a toga.
 Roman Theatre Museum.

-Lead lingots from the mines of Cartago Nova.
+Lead lingots from the mines of Carthago Nova.

-Cartago Nova was founded around 227 BC by the Carthaginian general Hasdrubal the Fair, son-in-law and successor of Hamilcar Barca, father of Hannibal.
-Cartago Nova became the most important of the Carthaginian cities on the peninsula, owing to its strong position and a well-built wall, and it was provided with harbors, lagoons, and silver mines.
-In Cartago Nova and the surrounding towns, salted fish abounded, and it was the principal emporium both for goods arriving by sea destined for inland residents, and for inland products intended for overseas trade.
+Carthago Nova was founded around 227 BC by the Carthaginian general Hasdrubal the Fair, son-in-law and successor of Hamilcar Barca, father of Hannibal.
+Carthago Nova became the most important of the Carthaginian cities on the peninsula, owing to its strong position and a well-built wall, and it was provided with harbors, lagoons, and silver mines.
+In Carthago Nova and the surrounding towns, fish abounded that could be salted for export, and it was the principal emporium both for goods arriving by sea destined for inland residents, and for inland products intended for overseas trade.

 There is evidence of commercial exchanges with the Phoenicians dating back to the 8th century BC along the entire coastline.
 In addition, Cartagena has traditionally been associated with the city of Mastia mentioned by the Greco-Latin poet Avienus in the work known as the Ora maritima, which contains the oldest preserved accounts of the Iberian Peninsula, and also cited in the Second Treaty of Rome-Carthage in 348 BC as "Mastia Tarseion" (Mastia of the Tartessians).

 All of the present coastline of Cartagena and Mazarrón was highly coveted in Antiquity for its important mineral deposits of lead, silver, zinc, and other minerals.
 Exploitation and trade in minerals from the Cartagena mines and Mazarrón are documented from Phoenician times.

 After the First Punic War, the Carthaginians lost their main stronghold in the Mediterranean: the island of Sicily.
-The only undefeated Carthaginian general in this conflict with the Romans, Hamilcar Barca, went to the Iberian Peninsula with the intention of forming a personal dominion for the Barcid family—of which he was the head—somewhat apart from the direct control of the Senate of Carthage, making Cartago Nova the center of his military operations and enabling him to control the mineral wealth of the southeast of the peninsula.
+The only undefeated Carthaginian general in this conflict with the Romans, Hamilcar Barca, went to the Iberian Peninsula with the intention of forming a personal dominion for the Barcid family—of which he was the head—somewhat apart from the direct control of the Senate of Carthage, making Carthago Nova the center of his military operations and enabling him to control the mineral wealth of the southeast of the peninsula.
 Following Hamilcar’s death in a clash with local tribes, his son Hannibal assumed his position, intending to raise an army powerful enough to face the Romans.
 Thus, Qart Hadasht became the main city of the Carthaginians in Hispania.
 From there, Hannibal departed with his elephants on his famous expedition to Italy; he crossed the Alps at the start of the Second Punic War in 218 BC.